 Please Note: This book is all Black and White Photographs.
-This book uses 4 color registration for the B&W images.
+This book uses 4 color registration for the Black-and-White images.
 It sort of gives the photographs a 'sepia tone'.
 I personally don't like it.
 The printing this way is intentional by the publisher.

 Western Pacific was a railroad in transition on January 1, 1972.
 The resolute David in a marketplace dominated by the Goliath, Southern Pacific.
 Long perceived as the scrappy good guy who always tried harder, WP almost succumbed to its positive image.
 Brought down by the financial burden of the California Zephyr and changing traffic patterns in the post-Vietnam 1970s, the freight-only WP faced a life-or-death battle in an evolving economy.
 Along the way, the Feather River Route reclaimed the national spotlight by hiring one of the country's most-talked about railroad executives, Alfred E. Perlman.
 Surviving to merge with Union Pacific in 1982, WP's final hours were, in many ways, its finest.